ExchangeUnion/docs/Market Maker Guide.md

 rm -rf ~/xud.sh
 rm -rf /custom/mainnet/dir
 ```
 * `xud-docker` only uses official xud releases for mainnet.
 Simnet/Testnet are updated frequently.
 If you want to run a specific xud branch or master, follow [these instructions](https://github.com/ExchangeUnion/xud-docker/#developing).
-For mainnet, we recommend to run the latest [official release](https://github.com/ExchangeUnion/xud/releases/) only. #craefulgang
+For mainnet, we strongly recommend to run the latest [official release](https://github.com/ExchangeUnion/xud/releases/) only. #craefulgang
 * Docker might not play nicely with a VPN you are running on the same machine.
 If you see `Failed to launch environment`, try disconnecting the VPN.

 ## References